 It sits one range below the premium Bell Zephyr which is known for its minimalist looks.
 Utilizing the Bellʼs Float Fit system, the helmet retention system helps keep it snug yet comfortable on your head.
 It weighs in at only 275 grams for a size Medium.
 You won’t even feel it’s there!

-- Pros : Very breathable for hot summer days.
+- Pros : Very well ventilated helmet for hot summer days.

 - Cons : Gloss surface is prone to fading when exposed to sun overtime.